Gator Ubiquity Statue (GUS)

 Teams will present using a provided computer.

 Teams will have five (5) uninterrupted minutes to present a summary of their recommendations.
 Teams may not access their appendix slides during this portion.
-Accessing the appendix slides during this portion will result in a last-place finish.
-There is no requirement on the number of team members who need to speak during the five-minute presentation.
+Accessing appendix slides during this portion will result in a last place finish.
+There is no requirement on the number of team members that need to speak during the 5-minute presentation.

-When the five minutes have elapsed, the room monitor will announce the start of the 20-minute discussion period.
+When the 5 minutes have elapsed, the room monitor will announce the start of the twenty-minute (20) discussion period.
 Teams may access and are encouraged to use their appendix slides during this period.
-All team members must speak during the discussion period, and failure for every team member to speak during the 20-minute time frame results in a last-place finish.
+All team members must speak during the discussion period and failure for every team member to speak during the twenty-minute time frame results in a last place finish.

 Time signals of ten (10), five (5), two (2), and one (1) will be given for the discussion period.
-A one-minute (1) signal will be given for the five-minute overview.
+A one-minute (1) signal will be given for the 5-minute overview.

-After the time has elapsed, the presenters will be cut off if they are still speaking.
+After the time has elapsed, the presenters will be cut-off if still speaking.

 The judging panel will have access to virtual copies of the presentation.